snl-dakota/dakota/docs/user/usingdakota/inputfile/responses.rst

 :dakkw:`method-nl2sol`, :dakkw:`method-nlssol`,
 :dakkw:`method-optpp_g_newton`, the MCMC Bayesian methods, as well as general optimization methods that recast the residuals into a sum-of-squared errors.
-The other methods simply handle the field responses as a number of scalar responses currently.
-In future versions, we are planning some additional features with methods that can handle field data, including reduction of the field data.
+Other methods simply handle the field responses as a vector of scalar responses, as they did historically.
+Future versions might include additional methods to explicitly handle field data, including dimension reduction.

 .. _`responses:results`: